Sign in: Twitter · Facebook · email

 (Vancouver - April 27, 2016) A report released today finds that the wage needed to cover the costs of raising a family in Metro Vancouver is $20.64 per hour.
 This is the 2016 Metro Vancouver living wage, the hourly wage that two working parents with two young children must earn to meet their basic expenses (including rent, child care, food and transportation), once government taxes, credits, deductions and subsidies have been taken into account.

-In spring 2007 First Call co-sponsored a research project with the Canadian Centre for Policy Alternatives (CCPA) to calculate living-wage baselines for Vancouver and Victoria.
-This joint research group included representatives from the University of BC's sociology department and Human Early Learning Partnership (HELP), the Victoria Social Planning Council, United Way of the Lower Mainland and BC’s Hospital Employees' Union (HEU).
-In September 2008, First Call and the CCPA released their research report Working for a Living Wage.
+In spring 2007 the Canadian Centre for Policy Alternatives (CCPA) developed a research project to calculate living-wage baselines for Vancouver and Victoria.
+This joint research group included representatives from the University of BC's sociology department and Human Early Learning Partnership (HELP), the Community Social Planning Council of Greater Victoria, SPARC BC, United Way of the Lower Mainland and the Hospital Employees' Union (HEU).
+In September 2008, First Call, the CCPA and the Community Social Planning Council of Greater Victoria released their research report Working for a Living Wage.

 The Hospital Employees' Union launched its Living Wage Campaign in 2007 in part to address the poverty wages and unsafe working conditions for health care workers employed by multinational corporations that had secured multimillion-dollar, taxpayer-funded contracts to provide services in BC hospitals and long-term care homes.